mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 fusion, nor can fission match the output per unit mass of a fusion plant.
 Nevertheless it is a viable alternative for mid–tech worlds that want a power system that can be maintained with local resources.
-Thus far Dorannia’s products have found a few buyers and the future seems promising.
-A recent ad campaign run on several worlds invited prospective buyers to visit ‘Atomic Dorannia’ and showcased a range of quite novel nuclear energy applications.
+Thus far Dorannia's products have found a few buyers and the future seems promising.
+A recent ad campaign run on several worlds invited prospective buyers to visit 'Atomic Dorannia' and showcased a range of quite novel nuclear energy applications.
 All is not entirely well on Dorannia, however.
-The scattered nature of the world’s settlements makes them ideal targets for planetary raiders.
+The scattered nature of the world's settlements makes them ideal targets for planetary raiders.
 These are groups of spaceborne thugs that either raid settlements for whatever they can grab or else hold them hostage under the guns of their ship, demanding tribute in return for